Today, I will cover the top 29 tips to help you sleep…

 #19: Lavender essential oil

 The fragrance from lavender is soothing and sleep inducing.

-I will not prescribe any certain brand, but I suggest using some lavender essential oil in a diffuser at night in your bedroom.
+I suggest using some lavender essential oil in a diffuser at night in your bedroom.

 Visualizing your favorite place does work.

 Maybe you will visualize the Grand Canyon, a lake in Canada or swimming in the Caribbean.